hotosm/osm-merge/docs/highways.md

 This generates a clean GeoJson file.
-It has many fields we don't want, so I run a simple [conversion program](utilities.md) that parses the fields are defined in the original file, and converts the few fields we want for conflation into the OSM equivalant tag/value.
+It has many fields we don't want, so I run a simple [conversion program](utilities.md) that parses the fields are defined in the original file, and converts the few fields we want for conflation into the OSM equivalent tag/value.
 For conflation to work really well, all the datasets must use the same schema for the tags and values.

 Since the MVUM dataset covers the entire country, I build a directory tree in which the deeper you go, the smaller the datasets are.
-I have the Nationl Forest Service Administrative boundaries unpacked into a top level directory.
+I have the National Forest Service Administrative boundaries unpacked into a top level directory.
 From there I chop the national dataset into just the data for a forest.
-This is still a large file, but manageble to edit.
+This is still a large file, but manageable to edit.
 Sometimes with rural highway mapping, a large area works better.
 If there are plans to use the [Tasking Manager](https://tasks.openstreetmap.us/), The files are still too